CephalofairGames/merc-packs-faq/index.md

 **Saw and Frosthaven Building 42** - <span class="hidden">Your Devout perk will work just as normal for the Temple, once it is built.
 Even though the cost for blessings is different between the games, you don't get any refunds.</span>

-**Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions Saw give to them, because Prescriptions are still considered Saw's abilities.</span>
+**Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions Saw gives to them, because Prescriptions are still considered Saw's abilities.</span>

 **Three Spears** - <span class="hidden">Items without gold costs may not be refreshed with Supplies.
 As a house rule recommendation, you may treat potions that are both in Frosthaven and Gloomhaven: Second Edition as having the Gloomhaven version's gold cost.</span>